nonas-hunter/solar-watch/documentation/justification.md

 ### Light

-**Current Consumption:** 4.97 mA
+**Current Consumption:** 2 mA

-A 604 Ohm current limiting resistor to prevent the LED from consuming more than 5 mA.
+A 1.5 kOhm current limiting resistor to prevent the LED from consuming more than 2 mA.
+A voltage divder is also used to drive the LED at 2 V rather than 3.

+The LED omitts an orange color (typical wavelength 645 nm) which is also the peak sensitivity wavelength.
+This will hopefully make it possible to use the light sensors in the dark with the light emitted from the LED.

 ```
 [Current through LED]